susikohmelo/DOROS/README.md

 # DOROS
-A simple x86 32-bit OS written from scratch in Assembly and C. <br>
+A simple x86 32-bit OS written from scratch in Assembly and C.

 The main components are the **Kernel**, **Bootloader** and **Shell**.

 Status: Highly WIP - expect to see a lot more stuff in a month or two!